Ireland Golf Vacations

 Dublin Area highlights

-- There are two world ranked golf links Portmarnock close to Dublin City and The European, a day trip to the South.
+- There are two world-ranked golf links courses, Portmarnock close to Dublin City and The European, a day trip to the South.

 - Dublin is unique having two quality links golf courses; Royal Dublin and St Anne’s, just 3 miles from the city centre.
-To the North of the city Portmarnocks Links and The Island are just 30 minutes and 45 minutes from the city centre.
+To the North of the city, Portmarnock Links and The Island are just 30 minutes and 45 minutes from the city centre.
 Excellent inland courses are the “K” Club to the West and Druids Glen to the South.

 South West Ireland highlights

 - The beautiful South West is a favourite area for tourists and golfers and Killarney is often the base town of choice.

 - There are 3 World ranked golf courses Ballybunion Old, Waterville and Lahinch.

 - It has a full supporting cast of famous golf links including Tralee, Ballybunion Cashen and Doonbeg, Killarney Golf Club has two wonderful lakeside golf courses.